fivetran/dbt_apple_search_ads_source/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Apple Search Ads (Source)

-This package models Jira data from [Fivetran's connector](https://fivetran.com/docs/applications/apple-search-ads).
+This package models Apple Search Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/apple-search-ads).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/apple-search-ads/#schemainformation).

 This package enriches your Fivetran data by doing the following:
 - Adds descriptions to tables and columns that are synced using Fivetran
 - Adds column-level testing where applicable.
-For example, all primary keys are tested for uniqueness and non-null values.
+For example, all ID fields are tested for non-null values.
 - Models staging tables, which will be used in our transform package

 ## Models
-This package contains staging models, designed to work simultaneously with our [Jira modeling package](https://github.com/fivetran/dbt_apple_search_ads).
+This package contains staging models, designed to work simultaneously with our [Apple Search Ads modeling package](https://github.com/fivetran/dbt_apple_search_ads).
 The staging models:
 - Remove any rows that are soft-deleted
 - Name columns consistently across all packages:
     - Boolean fields are prefixed with `is_` or `has_`
     - Timestamps are appended with `_at`
     - ID primary keys are prefixed with the name of the table.
-For example, the `issue` table's ID column is renamed `issue_id`.
+For example, the `ad_group_history` table's ID column is renamed `ad_group_id`.
     - Foreign keys include the table that they refer to.
-For example, an issue's `assignee` user ID column is renamed `assignee_user_id`.
+For example, a keyword's `campaign` will be named `campaign_id`.

 ## Installation Instructions
 Add the following to your `packages.yml` file: